 Sometimes life throws unexpected curveballs and we end up with heavy medical expenses, job loss, or some other financial crisis that makes paying off student loans feel impossible.

 What is deferment?

 A deferment can give you the time you need to get back on your feet, so you can continue making payments without officially “missing” any.

 When is deferment available?

 You need to meet the requirements to qualify for deferment.
 Once you meet these set requirements, you cannot be turned down for deferment.
-Deferment is available when…

-- Back in school.
+- Back in school

-- Actively serving in the U.S. military during a national emergency, war or military operation.
+- Actively serving in the U.S. military during a national emergency, war or military operation

-- Actively serving in PeaceCorps.
+- Actively serving in the PeaceCorps

-- You’re in a graduate fellowship program.
+- In a graduate fellowship program

 What is forbearance?